revarbat/pymuv/MUVREF.rst

 The expression ``x > 3 && !(y < 10)`` will return true if both ``x`` is greater than ``3`` *and* ``y`` is *not* less than ``10``.

-.. note:: Logical expressions support shortcutting.
-If the left half of a
-    logical ``||`` (OR) is true, the right half isn't evaluated at all.
+**NOTE:** Logical expressions support shortcutting.
+If the left half of a logical ``||`` (OR) is true, the right half isn't evaluated at all.
 If the left half of a logical ``&&`` (AND) is false, the right half isn't evaluated at all.
 Both sides of a logical ``^^`` (XOR) are always evaluated.
 This mostly has implications when you are calling functions in the right-hand side of a shortcutted expression, as these calls may not be made at all.

 The intrinsic short-cutting in logical ``&&`` (AND) and ``||`` (OR) operators can also have other uses.
 The ``&&`` (AND) operator can be used to chain